alethes/meteor-pages/README.md

 Features
 --------

 + **Incremental subscriptions**.
-Downloads only what's needed, not the entire collection at once.
+Downloads only what is needed, not the entire collection at once.
 Suitable for large datasets.
 + **Local cache**.
 One page - one request.
 Saves and reuses data on subsequent visits to the same page.
 + **Neighbor prefetching**.
 After loading the current page, it prefetches the neighbors to ensure seamless transitions.
 + **Request throttling**.
 Allows you to limit how often the page can be changed.